2013 Toyota 4Runner Review and Prices

 Crossovers typically are based on front-wheel-drive engineering and have light-duty all-wheel-drive systems.
 By contrast, the 4Runner is based on a genuine-SUV rear-wheel drive (2wd) design and employs four-wheel drive (4wd) to share power with the front wheels.

-Expect 4wd to remain optional on the 2013 4Runner SR5 and Limited models and standard on the Trail version.
-The SR5 and Trail probably will retain a basic 4wd system in which the front wheels engage after a driver pulls a floor lever.
-It’s a “part-time” 4wd setup for use off-road or in extremely slippery conditions.
+Four-wheel drive is optional on the 2013 4Runner SR5 and Limited and standard on the Trail version.
+The SR5 and Trail retain a basic 4wd system in which the front wheels must be engaged by the driver.
+On the SR5 model, the driver can now do so via a simple dashboard switch rather than by pulling a floor lever.
+The 2013 Trail model retains the floor lever.
+Lever or switch, this is a “part-time” 4wd setup for use off-road or in extremely slippery conditions.

-Also standard on 2013 Trail models will be Toyota’s Crawl Control.
+Also standard on Trail models is Toyota’s Crawl Control.
 This is in effect off-road cruise control with five driver-selectable speeds.
 It automatically maintains slow, constant progress to minimize suspension and drivetrain loads.
-As a final touch, expect the 2013 Trail model to again be available with Toyota’s Kinetic Dynamic Suspension System.
+As a final touch, the Trail model is available with Toyota’s Kinetic Dynamic Suspension System.
 It disconnects 4Runner’s stabilizer bars for more axle travel and better suspension articulation.

 Toyota introduced its Entune infotainment system as standard on the 2012 Limited and optional on SR5 and Trail models.
-Entune will return for model-year 2013 as a smartphone-enabled link to such Internet apps as Bing, iHeartRadio, MovieTickets.com, OpenTable, and Pandora.
+Entune returns for model-year 2013 as a smartphone-enabled link to such Internet apps as Bing, iHeartRadio, MovieTickets.com, OpenTable, and Pandora.
 The option also includes a voice-activated navigation system with a 7-inch dashboard touchscreen and can convert incoming text and email messages to speech.

-Expect the 2013 4Runner’s standard-equipment list to again include air conditioning, a tilt/telescope steering wheel, power locks, and power windows – including the power tailgate window.
+The 2013 4Runner’s standard-equipment list also contains air conditioning, a tilt/telescope steering wheel, power locks, and power windows – including the power tailgate window.
 Cruise control, remote keyless entry, and 10 beverage holders also are standard.

-Every 2013 4Runner will return with a 40/20/40 split/folding second-row bench seat with a reclining backrest.
-Expect a 50/50 split/folding third-row bench to be an option exclusive to the SR5 and Limited models.
-It’ll provide seven-passenger capacity, albeit with rearmost seating with only enough space for children.
-Leather upholstery with heated power front seats will likely be standard on the Limited and optional on the SR5; the Trail model should continue with water-resistant fabric upholstery.
+Every 2013 4Runner returns with a 40/20/40 split/folding second-row bench seat with a reclining backrest.
+A 50/50 split/folding third-row bench is an option exclusive to the SR5 and Limited models.
+It provides seven-passenger capacity, albeit with rearmost seating with just enough space for children.
+Third-row head-protecting curtain side airbags are included with this optional seat.

 2013 Toyota 4Runner Prices back to top